Mount Tabor: Ottoman period

 In 1799, during the time of Napoleon Bonaparte's Syrian expedition, in the valley between Mount Tabor and the Hill of Moreh, the Battle of Mount Tabor was fought in which a French force of about 3,000 soldiers under the command of Napoleon and general Kléber won against an Ottoman force of about 35,000 soldiers.

+Jews lived in rural villages in the area in the mid-19th century, where they farmed the land.

 At the end of the 19th and the beginning the 20th century, the Bedouin tribe Arab Al-Sabehi settled on the mountain.
 It was one of the strongest tribes in that region.

 State of Israel

 During the 1948 Arab–Israeli War members from the Arab Al-Sabehi tribe joined the Arab Liberation Army of Fawzi al-Qawuqji and amongst others killed seven members of Kibbutz Beit Keshet.

 At the start of May 1948 the Golani Brigade occupied Mount Tabor.
 Most members of the tribe were forced out to Syria and to the Kingdom of Jordan, except for one branch of the tribe, the clan of Shibli, whose members refused to leave their land.
 After the war their village was established, Arab Al-Shibli, which is nowadays part of the village Shibli-Umm al-Ghanam.

 The Bedouin village was admitted as a tourist village by the Israeli government.

 Many tribes in the region, like Arab-Al Hieb, began their military cooperation with the Jewish underground forces before the establishment of the state, in the late 1930s.

 Since the late 1960s many of the tribesmen joined the Israeli security forces (such as IDF, Border Police and police).

 In April each year, the Lower Galilee Regional Council holds a 12-kilometre race around Mount Tabor in memory of Yitzhak Sadeh, the first commander of the Palmach, one of the founders of the Israel Defense Forces at the time of the establishment of the State and a promoter of mass sport.